MileHacker Logo

 VAT Refund & Home Transition

-• Indonesia features a VAT refund scheme for tourists on certain goods, but it maintains limited implementation or ease of claim for typical tourist purchases.
+• Indonesia features a VAT refund scheme for tourists who are on certain goods, but it maintains limited implementation or ease of claim for typical tourist purchases.

 • Check official recommendations for eligibility and process.